amitofsk/dandy/docs/Dandy.md

 ![Digital With Hardware Picture](/docPics/digwithHW.png)

 (TODO: separate the serial setup into its own function... the port should be an input)
+#### 3.6.4 An example with the LEDBarDisplay widget
+Add another digital example here that involves three buttons, the LEDDisplay widget, and making a class that is a child of SerialAndGui...

 ## 4.0 Displaying analog inputs